Discovery A Muskie Gem In Algoma Country

 The Goulais River is an overlooked gem that you might want to check out during spring or fall.

 There are lots of muskie destinations throughout Ontario, Canada, however, one of the most overlooked is Lake Superior.
-Certainly with its vast size trying to locate muskies within giant Lake Superior itself can be difficult.
+Certainly, with its vast size, trying to locate muskies within giant Lake Superior itself can be difficult.
 However, there is a muskie gem waiting for you that can offer to make catching Lake Superior muskies much easier.

 The Goulais River is host to a localized population of muskies that use the Goulais River to spawn.
 There are always some muskies located in the Goulais River, but the majority of the muskies use the Goulais early and late in the year.
 After the spawn, the muskies will remain in the River, but ultimately they make their way into Lake Superior to spend the summer.
 In the fall, the muskies will return to the Goulais and stage outside the mouth and move back into the Goulais River.
-Therefore, there are some tremendous opportunities at catching Lake Superior muskies that exist both in spring and late fall.
+Therefore, there are some tremendous opportunities for catching Lake Superior muskies that exist both in spring and late fall.
 Just imagine the potential of contacting a giant muskie in a small river, which spends the entire summer in Lake Superior.

 The best fishing in the Goulais River exists within a two-mile stretch near the mouth of Lake Superior.
-The Goulais River actually forms three different branches as it enters Lake Superior and all can hold muskies.
+The Goulais River actually forms three different branches as it enters Lake Superior, and all can hold muskies.
 In addition, just outside the mouth of the Goulais River is a large weed bed and a break line that forms at the mouth of Lake Superior, which holds muskies both spring and fall before they suspend into the abyss of Lake Superior.
-The Goulais River and the mouth of Lake Superior offer a tremendous opportunity for a trophy muskies.
+The Goulais River and the mouth of Lake Superior offer a tremendous opportunity for a trophy muskellunge.

 Some of the key areas within the Goulais River include isolated weed beds, fallen trees, docks, and the area where the Goulais River divides into three branches, and the mouth of the Goulais River as it enters Lake Superior.
 It’s important to locate areas with reduced current.
 Key lures include smaller bucktails, particularly early in the season, topwater lures and crankbaits.

-The Goulais River also hosts some giant hybrid, tiger muskies as well.
+The Goulais River also hosts some giant hybrid tiger muskies as well.
 I caught a beauty while filming an episode of The Musky Hunter Television Show last spring while fishing with my friend Rob Cadeau.

 The Goulais River is an overlooked gem that you might want to check out during spring or fall.
-There are great places to stay in the area that is not far from the river.
+There are great places to stay in the area that are not far from the river.

 About Jim Saric